-7. Am I liable if damage or injury results from misuse of my product by the customer?
+7. Am I liable for damage or injury caused by misuse of my product by the customer?

 As far as misuse by the customer is concerned, the key question is whether people could reasonably be expected to misuse your product in that way.
 If so, you could be liable.
 Ensuring that you give adequate safety warnings and instructions will reduce the likelihood that a claim against you will succeed.